This page is dedicated by AWON to the broken families and orphans

 who will always be remembered here.

-Departed AWON sibs (including their fathers) we'll fondly remember:
+Departed AWON sibs (including their fathers) we'll fondly remember. but for whom no pictures are available:

 Thomas Allen Bennett ( -2/3/13), son of PVT Sydney Worthington Bennett, U.S. Army